Harrisburg, Houston

-Harrisburg is a community that is now (originally documented as Harrisburgh, then shortened to Harrisburg in 1892) located within the city of Houston, Texas, United States.
+Harrisburg (originally Harrisburgh, shortened to Harrisburg in 1892) is a community now located within the city of Houston, Texas.

-The community is located east of downtown Houston, south of the Brays Bayou and Buffalo Bayou junction, and west of Brady's Island.
+The community is located east of Downtown Houston, south of the Brays Bayou and Buffalo Bayou junction and west of Brady's Island.
 It was founded before 1825 on the eastern stretches of the Buffalo Bayou in present-day Harris County, Texas, on land belonging to John Richardson Harris.
 In 1926, Harrisburg was annexed into the city of Houston.
 The original name of Harris County was Harrisburg (Harrisburgh) County until it was shortened after the demise of the City of Harrisburg.
-Historical markers at the John Richardson Harris site tell of Santa Anna's razing the town on his way through chasing Houston and his retreating army just before they reached Lynch's ferry.
+Historical markers at the John Richardson Harris site tell of General Santa Anna's razing the town as he chased Sam Houston and his retreating army just before they reached Lynch's Ferry.

 History

 Mexican Texas

-Harrisburg was surveyed in 1826 and formally named Harrisburg by its founder, John Richardson Harris.
-Harris named the town both after himself and after Harrisburg, Pennsylvania, which had been named for his great-grandfather.
+Harrisburg was named Harrisburg by its founder, John Richardson Harris.
+Harris named the town after both himself and Harrisburg, Pennsylvania, which had been named after his great-grandfather.
+Harris hired Frank Johnson to survey a town site there in 1826.
+Harrisburg was located at the mouth of Bray's Bayou at Buffalo Bayou.
+In 1829, Harris established a home and a trading post, where he also started building a steam mill while in partnership with his brothers, David Harris and William P. Harris.
+John Richardson Harris traveled to New Orleans for parts needed to complete his machinery, but contracted yellow fever and died there.
+The two brothers continued to reside in and maintain the businesses in Harrisburg.

+John Richardson Harris was survived by a wife and children, who were residing in Upstate New York at his death.
+His wife, Jane Birdsall Harris, immigrated to Mexican Texas in 1833 with De Witt Clinton Harris, her eldest son.
+Meanwhile, David and William Harris expanded their business in Harrisburg by bringing in two ships for the transport of goods in and out of the region.